-• The increase amount: Contribution increases must be in whole percentage increments.

-- Start date: The date on which the increase will take effect.
+- The increase amount: Contribution increases must be in whole percentage increments. - Start date: The date on which the increase will take effect.
 This may be a specific date or may be a time frame, such as the first day of the next week, month, quarter, or year. - Maximum contribution rate: The contribution rate at which increases should stop.
-You can select this to be any amount, keeping in mind the Huber Plan limits for the year which cap pre-tax contributions at 75% of your eligible pay and IRS limits which cap your contributions for 2020 at \$19,500 (\$26,000 for participants who are at least age 50 by the end of the year).
+You can select this to be any amount, keeping in mind the Huber Plan limits for the year which cap your combined Pre-tax elective deferrals and Roth elective deferrals at 75% of your eligible pay and IRS limits which cap your combined Pre-tax elective deferrals and Roth elective deferrals and Roth elective deferrals for 2023 at \$22,500 (\$30,000 for participants who are at least age 50 by the end of the year).
 The escalator will stop when the limit you have selected has been reached or you reach either the IRS limits or the Plan limits, whichever occurs earlier. - Frequency of increases: When the increases will take place.
 You can decide if it is just a one-time event on a date you select, or whether the increase will occur on a monthly, quarterly, semi-annual or annual basis.

-If you want to elect the Contribution Rate Escalator, log onto your account at https://jmhuber.voya.com or contact Voya through the Plan Information Line at 1-800-35-HUBER (1-800-354-8237) (hearing-impaired participants call 1-877-225-3943) and speak with a Customer Service Associate.
+If you want to elect the Contribution Rate Escalator, log onto your account at the Plan's website https://imhuber.voya.com or contact Voya through the Plan Information Line at 1-800-35-HUBER (1-800-354-8237) (hearing-impaired participants call 1-877-225-3943) and speak with a Customer Service Associate.